TommasoBelluzzo/SystemicRisk/README.md

 #### Notes

-* The minimum allowed dataset must define financial time series of shares for a benchmark index and at least 3 firms.
+* The minimum allowed dataset must define financial time series of the `Shares` sheet for a benchmark index and at least 3 firms.
 Observations must have a daily frequency and, in order to run consistent calculations, their minimum required amount is 253, which translates into a full business year plus an additional observation at the beginning of the period.
 They must have been previously validated and preprocessed by:
   * discarding illiquid series (unless necessary);
   * detecting and removing outliers;
   * removing rows with NaNs or filling the gaps through interpolation.